RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: RGNet

 \subsection{Grounding Decoder}

-We process the retrieved proposals with a grounding decoder to predict precise moment boundaries.
+We process the retrieved clip features with a transformer decoder to predict precise moment boundaries.
 Previous methods \cite{lei2021detecting, hou2022cone} feed both modalities into the decoder, introducing multiple positional information (e.g., time in the video and word order in the text) that complicates the detection task.
-In contrast, our encoder injects text information directly into the proposal, eliminating the requirement to feed both modalities into the decoder.
+In contrast, our encoder injects text information directly into the clip, eliminating the requirement to feed both modalities into the decoder.
 We incorporate learnable anchor queries \cite{dabdetr} to represent the moment's center and width as $(\tau_{c}, \tau_{w})$.
+The decoder has 2 cross-attention and 2 self-attention layers.